jokerjoestar-arch/Black-Ops-OS/README.md

 1: Install it whit git clone https://github.com/jokerjoestar-arch/Black-Ops-OS.git.

-2: Open it (in Linux "./BOOS.out", in Windows just execute the "Black Ops OS" file).
+2: Compile it whit gcc on Linux.

 3: All the commands need be writed in CAPITAL LETTER.